surajmandalcell/gtk-theming-guide/getting_started.md

-## Basic Concepts

-The GIMP ToolKit (GTK) is a widget-toolkit used to create GUIs on a variety of systems (thus making GTK cross-platform).
-GTK (http://www.gtk.org/) is commonly and incorrectly thought to stand for "GNOME ToolKit", but is actually stands for "GIMP ToolKit" because it was first created to design an user interface for GIMP.
-GTK is an object-oriented toolkit written in C (GTK itself is not a language).
-GTK is entirely open-source under the LGPL license.
-GTK is a widely used toolkit for GUIs and many tools are available for GTK.

-Themes made for GTK will not work in Qt-based applications.
-A Qt-theme is needed to apply a theme to Qt applications.

-The themes use Cascading Style-Sheets (CSS) to generate the theme's appearance.
-This is the same CSS that web-developers use on web-pages.
-However, instead of HTML tags being referenced, GTK widgets are specified.
-It is important that theme developers learn CSS.

 ## Tools Required/Helpful

  1. **GtkInspector** is a must have tool if you want to make gtk themes or style gtk apps.
 GtkInspector is the built-in interactive debugging support in GTK+.
 It was added in GTK+ 3.14, based on a copy of the well-estabished gtkparasite.
 This tool is integerated natively into gnome desktop environment but disabled by default.
 To use this you need to follow these steps :